Contract Updatability

 - Removing a declaration allows adding a new declaration with the same name, but with a different structure.

-- Any program that uses stored data belong to that type would face inconsistencies.
+- Any program that uses stored data belonging to that type would face inconsistencies.

 - Renaming a declaration is not valid.
 It can have the same effect as removing an existing declaration and adding a new one.

-- Changing the type of declaration is not valid. i.e: Changing from a struct to interface, and vise versa.
+- Changing the type of declaration is not valid (i.e., changing from a struct to an interface, and vise versa).

 - Removing an interface conformance of a struct/resource is not valid.